thinkful-ei26/trisha-wc-client/README.md

 - A brief description of where each of the key parts of the project live in your codebase

-- If your app is meant to be re-used by other developers, instructions on how to get the app up and running (see instructions for developers)
+:white_check_mark: If your app is meant to be re-used by other developers, instructions on how to get the app up and running (see instructions for developers)

 ## Instructions for Developers
 In development, your local machine should have [Node.js](https://nodejs.org/en/) and [Mongo](https://www.mongodb.com/)